 Many of us want to be nice people.
 Nice people are polite and helpful.
 They try to be considerate of the feelings of others.
 Nice people don’t want to offend or upset anyone and are uncomfortable “causing a scene.”

 Typically, as children we are taught to be nice, to not offend, to try not to hurt other people’s feelings.
 This is especially true when it comes to girls.
 Girls are supposed to be “sugar and spice and everything nice.”
-Girls are taught not to fight, not to hit, not to intentionally make people feel bad
+Generally, girls are taught not to fight, not to hit, not to intentionally make people feel bad